 One thing I noticed is the fighting aspect is really kept to a minimum.
 You could always use an alternative to get yourself out of a rut with opponents.
 I think I completed the adventure with only four actual melee combats.
 There is plenty of magic to be found and used in this adventure, three pairs of magic shoes for example.
 I guess he likes giving you plenty of chances to win as you only need one pair!

 FF is now meant to be aimed at a younger demographic than before, although this book introduces the words ‘bum’ and ‘farting’ into the FF vocab.
 Not to mention a mutant with two faces on it’s bottom actually illustrated!
 While it’s clearly meant to bring humour it seems to cheapen the feel of the serious quest.

-Overall this is a grand adventure, much better than the ho hum badly named Port Of Peril (which barely has anything to do with the Port in question, you’re there longer in this book) …and a wonderful debut for Higson to the series.
-He could easily do some more.
-7.5/10
+Overall this is a grand adventure plot, much better than the flawed ho hum badly named Port Of Peril (which barely has anything to do with the Port in question, you’re there longer in this book) …but an uneducated debut for Higson to the series.
+He could easily do better.
+4/10

 Me and Charlie Higson at FFF2 – 2017

 So Scholastic have set the next six #FightingFantasy books into motion.
 Another five revivals and a brand new title, The Gates Of Death, should be joining us around April.
 Whilst not many of the die hard fans appreciated the cover art of the first six releases last year, at least they was all done by the same artist and looked generic.
 Unfortunately we are now met with a change in design.
 It’s not good.